ToastBubbles/bl-notifier/README.md

 -SendGrid incorporation allows emails to be sent when desired data is found.

 -Includes three modes:
-  -Look for any object at all
+ - Look for any object at all
-  -Track certain objects by ID and only update upon new listing -Track certain objects by ID and only update upon new listing with an attached comment
+ - Track certain objects by ID and only update upon new listing
+ - Track certain objects by ID and only update upon new listing with an attached comment